lucasrtsy/lucasrtsy.github.io/README.md

 Any work can be discussed together and allocated fairly

 •	How should you take this into account when forming a team?

- Who dares to speak and argue with points and not just sit there and be told what to do I will warn them about my disadvantages
+ Who dares to speak and argue with points and not just sit there and be told what to do I will warn them about my disadvantages.

+ Each member should be valued at something they do best so we can work collectively.

+ Plan each meeting time correctly and stick to it unless there is an emergency.